Child Support by Agreement

-For example, if a child support settlement agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to make support payments on time, the mother can go to court to enforce her rights to child support payments under the order, and the father will face additional fines or even jail time if he fails to meet his child support obligations under the order.
+For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to make support payments on time, the other parent can go to court to enforce the child support order.
+The non-paying parent could face fines, the loss of a drivers' license, even jail time if they do not pay their child support arrears.

 Get Legal Help From a Trusted Attorney